-Consolidated Return (Form 1120, Page 1)
+Consolidated Return (Form 1120-L, Page 1)

-Report on Form 1120, page 1, each item of income, gain, loss, expense, or deduction net of elimination entries for intercompany transactions between includible corporations.
-The corporation must not report as dividends on Form 1120, Schedule C, any amounts received from an includible corporation.
+Report on Form 1120-L, page 1, each item of income, gain, loss, expense, or deduction net of elimination entries for intercompany transactions between includible corporations.
+The corporation must not report as dividends on Form 1120-L, Schedule A, any amounts received from an includible corporation unless the corporation receiving the intercompany dividends is an insurance company and only to the extent that the insurance company is required to include intercompany dividends in taxable income.
+(See the instructions for Part I, lines 10 and 11, for a discussion of intercompany dividends and insurance company statutory accounting.)
 In general, dividends received from an includible corporation must be eliminated in consolidation rather than offset by the dividends-received deduction.